jrc03c/misc-gt-programs/readme.md

 ### [`@jrc03c/check-if-matrix`](https://www.guidedtrack.com/programs/20507/edit)

-Checks if `matrix` is a matrix (i.e., a 2-dimensional collection).
+Checks if `matrix` is a matrix (i.e., a non-jagged 2-dimensional collection).
 If it is, then `is_a_matrix` will be set to "yes"; otherwise, it will be set to "no".

 ### [`@jrc03c/check-if-vector`](https://www.guidedtrack.com/programs/20523/edit)